Phoenix Sex Crimes Attorney

 Arizona's child pornography law, Arizona Revised Statutes § 13-3553: Sexual exploitation of a minor, explains that an individual can be charged with a violation of this law if he or she knowingly:

-- Recorded, filmed, photographed, or in any other visual format showed a minor engaged in sexual conduct
+- Recorded, filmed, photographed, or in any other visual format showed a minor engaged in sexual conduct.

 - Distributed (includes selling, purchasing, transmitting, etc.) sexually explicit material involving a minor.